simd-lite/simd-json/README.md

 **Currently disabled**

-An implementation of the algorithm using `std::simd` and up to 512 byte wide registers, currently disabled due to dependencies and highly experimental.
+An implementation of the algorithm using `std::simd` and up to 512 byte wide registers, currently disabled due to dependencies and is highly experimental.

 ### `serde_impl`